Interesting places to stop on the most scenic rail trip in the Balkans

 (*) Balkan Viator is a handy website as it lists bus schedules for many destinations in the Balkans but, from our experience, the information on it is not 100% reliable and it’s always best to get verification from another source, namely the local bus station if you can.

-And Kadinjaca Memorial Complex near Uzice in nicer climes
+And Kadinjaca Memorial Complex, Uzice in nicer climes

 And one final suggestion … Uzice is only 25km from Zlaltibor, Serbia’s premier skiing and hiking region and there are plenty of buses connecting the two (45 minutes travel time).
 Zlatibor itself is a little on the tacky side but we like it and it’s a good place for a bit of R&R. There is also an abundance of inexpensive, good quality accommodation in the town, especially in the summer months when the demand is lower.

 There is only the one daytime train between Uzice and Belgrade as listed below.
 If you want to arrive earlier then consider taking the bus.
 This part of the train journey is not as scenic as other sections, plus the bus is slightly quicker.
-The train and bus station are next to each other in Belgrade.
+The train and bus station are next to each other in Belgrade (edit: as of July 2018, Belgrade’s main train station has been relocated and this is no longer the case).

-Current schedule for the daytime train (based on recommended places to break the journey)
+The current schedule for the daytime Bar to Belgrade train (based on recommended places to break the journey)

 Belgrade to Bar